Key Differences Between Paralegal Certificate and Paralegal Degree Programs

 Paralegal Degree Programs

-Unlike certificate programs, paralegal degree programs, including Associate’s and Bachelor’s degrees, offer a more comprehensive education.
-They're designed for those who want an in-depth understanding of the legal environment.
-These programs typically last two to four years and provide a solid foundation in both general education subjects and specialized paralegal studies.
+Unlike certificate programs, paralegal degree programs, including Associate’s and Bachelor’s degrees, offer a comprehensive education which covers topics beyond those needed to work in the legal field.
+These programs typically last two to four years and provide a solid foundation in both general education subjects.

 Here's a peek at what to expect with a degree program: